SasanTazayoni/The-flower-works/README.md

 ### Overview

 The website is thoughtfully crafted to emanate a vibrant sense of beauty.
-It seamlessly combines accessibility with small yet impactful features, creating a modern, artistic, and elegantly simplistic design.
+It seamlessly combines accessibility with small yet impactful features, creating a modern, artistic and elegantly simplistic design.

 ## Wireframes